 Applicants who are not currently enrolled at Binghamton University should also meet the application deadlines of Binghamton University and submit additional materials required for the university-level admission process.
 Applicants are selected based on scholastic merit and aptitude for cyber security.
 If selected for the scholarship, the student will need to sign a service agreement with OPM.

-If you have any questions regarding Binghamton University's SFS program, please contact Associate Professor Ping Yang at firstname.lastname@example.org.
+If you have any questions regarding Binghamton University's SFS program, please contact Professor Ping Yang at firstname.lastname@example.org.